Meredith loves researching products to see which live up to their claims and which are just hype and a waste of money.

 Being in the sun or on a sunbed can take its toll on your skin, and it's necessary to keep it supple and nourished.
-Check that your product also cares for the skin as well.
+Check that your product cares for the skin as well.
 Some of the beneficial oils and hydrants may include:

-- Carrot oil: We all know carrots are good for our health, providing us with vitamin A and Omega 3, which are superb for cell development.
+- Carrot Oil: We all know carrots are good for our health, providing us with vitamin A and Omega 3, which are superb for cell development.
 They are also great for helping to rejuvenate the skin.
 Carrot oil not only helps color the skin but is hydrating.

-- Olive oil: Used for centuries in cooking it's now coming into its own in beauty products.
+- Olive Oil: Used for centuries in cooking, it's now coming into its own in beauty products.
 It is said, you should never use a product on your skin that you wouldn't eat.
 That makes a lot of sense.
-We are all aware of the literature in favor of eating a Mediterranean diet and that starts with olive oil.
-Many of the products containing olive oil will be scented as the smell of the oil on its own, isn't pleasant.
+We are all aware of the literature in favor of eating a Mediterranean diet, starting with olive oil.
+Many of the products containing olive oil will be scented as the smell of the oil on its own isn't pleasant to most people.

-- Cocoa butter: This has been an ingredient in suntan lotions for as long as I can remember.
+- Cocoa Butter: This has been an ingredient in suntan lotions for as long as I can remember.
 This comes from the same plant that chocolate is made from, the cacao bean.
 The butter is pressed from the fermented and roasted beans.

-- Henna: If you've never used a tan accelerator before you may be surprised to see this as an ingredient.
+- Henna: If you've never used a tan accelerator before, you may be surprised to see this as an ingredient.
 It's likely you know the name from henna tattoos which are used to decorate the hands of the bride in the Indian culture.
 It is also a natural ingredient in hair coloring for women with dark hair.
 It is for that reason, it may be one of the ingredients in your bottle.

-Bronzers Versus Fake Tan
+Bronzers vs. Fake Tan

 Tanning Shots or Melanin Injections

-Some people believe that having a tanning injection is a better way to have an even all over tan, without having to spend time in the sun or on a sunbed.
+Some people believe that having a tanning injection is a better way to have an even all-over tan, without having to spend time in the sun or on a sunbed.
 You have no way of finding out exactly what you are being injected with or even if it's safe!
-Why risk this when topical treatments which you can control are a better option?
+Why risk this when topical treatments, which you can control, are a better option?

 Tingle Tanning Creams

-If you have sensitive skin or are sensitive to any of the ingredients it is best to avoid using this product.
+If you have sensitive skin or are sensitive to any of the ingredients, it is best to avoid using this product.
 If you have any doubts, do a skin test in a small area to see how your body will react to this tingle suntan cream.
 Don't use on sensitive areas of the body including near the eyes, genital area or nipple area.
-Also, don't use on broken or irritated skin and if there is any irritation, discontinue use.
+Also, don't use on broken or irritated skin.
+If you have any irritation, discontinue use.

 Tanning Pills and Drinks

 For me, to assist with my tanning regime, I prefer to drink carrot juice.
 I will often blend this with other juices to make it more palatable.
 I like carrot, orange and banana as a morning smoothie.
 That way, I know I am getting a good blast of:

-- Viatmin A and C
+- Vitamin A and C